Qantas Apprenticeship Program

 Qantas Engineering offers a variety of exciting apprenticeships in aircraft maintenance and other trades.
 We'll offer you the opportunity to train and gain experience in a world class organisation with first class facilities, and become a qualified and highly trained tradesperson.

-We offer a variety of apprenticeships at our Brisbane airport maintenance facility.
+We offer a variety of apprenticeships at our Brisbane and other airport maintenance facilities.
 Opportunities, including which trades are available, differ from year to year.

 It's important to familiarise yourself with our apprenticeships and recruitment process as you'll only be able to apply for one trade (exceptions may apply from time to time).
 Spend a few minutes reading the information below to ensure you make the right decision with your application.